× Search

 Measuring your water footprint

-In most organisations, your own organisational water footprint will be small, compared to that of your supply chain.
+In most organisations your own organisational water footprint will be small compared to that of your supply chain.
 There are a few methods for calculating your water footprint.
 The main two are the Water Footprint Network (WFN) and ISO 14046 .
 They approach it differently but essentially look at water consumption across the value chain.
-Follow the link to view more water footprinting resources.
+Follow the link for the Water Footprint Network.

 Sustainability